Skip to content

 Copyright 2013 James Marsh

-Caney Fork River – Fly Fishing Report – October 27, 2024 They will be running a generator only from 7 to 8 am today.
-Wading should be safe and easy.
-Both Cream and Red Midges rigged with the larva and pupa in tandem as mentioned below, have been working good.
-We received two good reports from customers fishing yesterday.
+Caney Fork River – Fly Fishing Report – November 18, 2024 Both Cream and Red Midge larva and pupa, rigged with the larva and pupa in tandem as mentioned below, have been working good.
+We received tow more good reports from customers fishing this past week.

 Afternoon Water Temperature: 56 (varies with distance from dam)